skjsjhb/saucers/README.md

 - This project is built on top of the [C-Bindings for saucer](https://github.com/saucer/bindings), which exports only a subset (major parts, but not all) of the C++ API.
 We currently have no plan to integrate with the C++ API.
-- When building for Windows, only MSVC is currently supported.
 - Backend cannot be customized yet.
 - Safety (mostly the `Send` trait) of certain APIs are not fully verified.
-- A nightly Rust compiler is required.

 ## License